CDT Day 25: a little bit south of MacDonald Pass to Thunderbolt Mountain – Too Fresh to Hike Camp to Kismet Spring Camp

 Spice was in a bad mood when she arrived ten minutes later, making it clear that she wanted to be alone.
 I didn’t question it in the moment, instead taking the hint and getting out of there.
 I pondered it on the way over Thunderbolt Mountain, but ultimately decided to let it be.
 If I remained open and aware, the answer would come.

 Initially, I couldn’t find the spring where I hoped to make camp.
-I found a side trail, but gave up when it didn’t lead me to water.
+There was a side trail, but I gave up on it when no water appeared.
 But just a bit further down the trail, there it was, with a wide campsite nearby.
 I set up and got my couscous soaking.
 Spice showed up 30 minutes later in good spirits, and it filled my heart with love to settle back into easy conversation.

 Moroccan couscous was a hearty meal, and Oreos were a worthy reward.
-Spice gave me a few spoonfuls of fancy ramen that she didn’t care for too.
+Spice gave me a few spoonfuls of fancy ramen that she didn’t care for.
 Stuffed.
 To bed, bundled up because the night is cold despite the great weather.
 Clear and cold.
 That’s sleeping weather.